 There are five alternatives to the Protar model in 1/24 scale:

 ARII from Japan produced a 1/24 scale LC2-85.
 It's a track model with an RE-280 electric motor.
-The body is vacformed (with some wood grain showing), the chassis is optimised for racing and has no scale detailing.
+The body is vacformed (with some wood grain showing!), the chassis is optimised for racing and has no scale detailing.
 See also this Japanese page.
+It was also issued as a 'Lancia Italya' version.
+'Garage Italya Co Ltd' was the official importer for Lancia and Maserati, and they employed chassis #001 in the 1985 All Japan Endurance Series.

 Tokyo Marui from Japan (often misidentified as 'Tilt') also produced a track model with an RE-280 electric motor and a vacformed clear body.
 It represents the 'narrow' 1983/84 model.
 See also this Japanese page.

 Tamiya TamTech Lancia LC2, sold as an complete 1/24 scale RC model, and as a separate spare body.
 The body is a one-piece clear (lightly tinted) injection moulded piece.
-The body represents the later, widened style.
+The body represents the later, widened style from 1985 and later.
 One possible problem with this model that the its RC racing chassis was shared by all TamTech cars (Porsche 962, LC2, BMW GTP, Mustang Probe GTP, Testarossa, Porsche 961).
 Therefore all TamTech models have a 116 mm wheelbase, with 70 mm and 67 mm threads at the front and rear respectively.
 116 mm in 1/24 translates to 2784 mm, but the LC2 had a wheelbase of 2665 mm (listed by most internet pages), and that makes 111 mm in 1/24 scale.
-Of those extra 5 mm, approximately 4 seem to have been added to the front wheel opening, which appears excessively big.
+These extra 5 mm are distributed roughly evenly front and rear, if I line up the Protar and Tamiya bodies with their door position on the sides.
+That's a bit arbitrary of course, but it's the best reference available for the center section of the car.
+The front wheel opening appears excessively big, but that's partly caused by the lack of a 'rear wall' of the wheel opening.
+Still the front edge is 3 mm further forward compared to the Protar.
 The whole nose section could be too long, but it's difficult to verify.
 The TamTech 2784 mm wheelbase was probably determined by the first model in the series, the Porsche 962 which has a 2770 mm wheelbase.
-The Protar model has a 110 mm wheelbase by the way, 1 mm too short.

 Modeler's from Japan issued a full detail resin and white metal kit in 2001.
 It represents the 1985 (i.e. wide-body) Le Mans car, with wide headlight covers.
 The main components are cast in resin, the smaller parts are executed in white metal and photo-etch, and the wheels are turned aluminium.
 It is a curbside model, so no engine is included.
 The price was 17,000 Yen, or some 140 US$.
 My first impression of this kit is that the body appears to be based on the Tamiya TamTech body.
 But luckily the nose is shorter, and the wheelbase seems to be correct at 111 mm.